The Immersive Equine Workshop Application

 To create a richer and more immersive educational experience, Therapy Corner Store is welcoming additional instructors from diverse professional backgrounds at select workshop dates, including:

-Graduate of the Northwest School of Animal Massage (Class of 2019), Ross has a long-standing association with Therapy Corner Store (TCS) and is also an FEI Permitted Equine Therapist (PET), bringing extensive field knowledge from years of hands-on work in demanding professional barn and horse show environments.
+• A graduate of the Northwest School of Animal Massage (Class of 2019), Ross has a long-standing association with Therapy Corner Store (TCS) and is also an FEI Permitted Equine Therapist (PET), bringing extensive field knowledge from years of hands-on work in demanding professional barn and horse show environments.
 He has worked closely with top-tier equine athletes at competitions and in training barns, gaining firsthand experience in the unique physical and performance needs of horses competing at the highest levels.

 In addition to his therapeutic expertise, Ross is an accomplished rider across multiple disciplines, offering students a valuable perspective that bridges horsemanship, biomechanics, movement, and applied bodywork.
 His ability to integrate riding experience with therapeutic practice allows him to teach with both technical depth and practical relevance.